roginfarrer/superbmeteors/_drafts/2014-12-6-starting-a-blog-with-jekyll-when-you-have-no-idea-what-you're-doing.md

 description: "A blog covering Tech news, design, productivity, health, and the arts by Rogin Farrer."
 root_desc: "RoginFarrer.com — Tech, Design, and Theater"

-exclude: ['Rakefile', 'README.markdown', 'config.rb']
+exclude: ['README.markdown', 'config.rb']
 include: ['.htaccess']

-paginate: 5
+paginate: 10
 {% endhighlight %}

 Be sure to change the variables like `name` to your own!